 Unrelated to most commercial crops, can potentially fix Phosphorous.
 Can be killed by frost

-Needs to be sown early, short lived and not very winter hardy.
-Very expensive so usually sown as a companion crop
+Needs to be sown early, short lived and not winter hardy.
+Very expensive so usually sown as a companion crop and in mixtures

 Deep tap root may help alleviate compaction.
 It also has livestock worming characteristics.

-Only suitable in long term leys as a slow developer.
+Suitable in short and medium term leys as a slow developer.
 Needs to be closely managed due to its excessive spring growth.
 Can be difficult to kill

 Seed Rate (kg/ha)